 The following items are to be taken care of by our athletes through the cooperation of the coaching staff and athletic office.
-Each coach will meet with the athletic director at the beginning of a sport season to discuss these items and any new concerns.
+Each coach will meet with the athletic director at the beginning of a sports season to discuss these items and any new concerns.

-1st Parent/Team meeting Rosters
+- 1st Parent/Team meeting Rosters

-IHSAA Entries Inventory/Ordering
+- IHSAA Entries Inventory/Ordering

-Individual/Team Awards Transportation
+- Individual/Team Awards Transportation

-Physical Examinations Student-Athlete Handbook
+- Physical Examinations Student-Athlete Handbook

-Eligibility Public Relations
+- Eligibility Public Relations

-Uniform distribution collection (see form) Building Access Cards
+- Uniform distribution collection (see form) Building Access Cards

-Concussion Paperwork
+- Concussion Paperwork

+- General Inventory collection/documentation/completion